 What to Do on Installation Day

 It’s the day you’ve been waiting for—installation day!
-Your work isn’t over, even if the trucks are in your driveway.
-Find out how to prepare for window installation and what’s expected of you.
+But you still have questions about what to expect.
+Should you clean the area or remove your nearby personal belongings?
+Can your kids and pets be home during the project?
+Find out how to prepare for window installation and what’s expected of you below.

 Should You Clean the Area?

 It’d be helpful to clean the surrounding areas before installation starts.
 Workers will likely be entering and leaving your house all day.
 Their job can become more challenging if they must step around things.
 A dirty area can also create safety issues.